plone/guillotina/docs/source/index.md

 g serve --port=8080
 ```

-Then use curl, [Postman](https://www.postman.com/ "Link to Postman") or build something with it:
+Then use cURL, [Postman](https://www.postman.com/ "Link to Postman") or build something with it:

 ```sh
 curl -XPOST --user root:root http://localhost:8080/db -d '{